 The Paying Agent/Registrar and the District, so long as a book-entry-only system is used for the Bonds, will send any notice of optional redemption, notice of proposed amendment to the Bond Order or other notices with respect to the Bonds only to DTC.
 Any failure by DTC to advise any DTC Participant, as herein defined, or of any Direct Participant or Indirect Participant, as herein defined, to notify the beneficial owner, shall not affect the validity of the redemption of Bonds called for redemption or any other action premised on any such notice.
 Redemption of portions of the Bonds by the District will reduce the outstanding principal amount of such Bonds held by DTC.
 In such event, DTC may implement, through its book-entry-only system, a redemption of such Bonds held for the account of DTC Participants in accordance with its rules or other agreements with DTC Participants and then Direct Participants and Indirect Participants may implement a redemption of such Bonds and such redemption will not be conducted by the District or the Paying Agent/Registrar.
-Neither the District nor the Paying Agent/Registrar will have any responsibility to the DTC Participants.
 Neither the District nor the Paying Agent/Registrar will have any responsibility to the DTC Participants, Indirect Participants, Indirect Participants, or beneficial owners of the selection of portions of the Bonds for redemption.